-You can’t predict every possible crisis that could happen to you.
+You can't predict every possible negative situation that could happen to you.
 But you can catch a few of them.

-For retail, one of the biggest risk factors are the people in your store, employees and customers alike.
+For a retail organization, one of the biggest risk factors are the people in your store, employees and customers alike.
 Why?
-They all have a device in their pocket that can record their surroundings and send it out into the world in the blink of an eye.
+They all have a device in their pocket that can record their surroundings and send it out into the world on social media in the blink of an eye.

 A video of an employee severely disrespecting a customer.
 A picture of sensitive information gets out.
 These are the things that can go viral in a second.